vors/vors.github.io/content/posts/2025-01-07-esthetics.md

 There's another category of verbal creativity that could be grouped under "principles" or "philosophy."
 I find that far more tolerable -- hell, I even [wrote](/posts/ci-zen) in this genre!

-Recently, I've formulated a different language for myself, one centered around an even more elusive concept -- esthetics.
+Recently, I've formulated a different language for myself, one centered around an even more elusive concept -- aesthetic.
 It's something that's hard to capture in any kind of document, and that's partly the point of using this language.
 It exists in minds and between minds.
 It informs, evolves, and updates itself.